Kayto/Arduino_2114_AT_SRAM_tester/README.md

 ---

+## Project Versions

+### 1. Automated Version (`Arduino_2114_AT_SRAM_tester_auto.ino`)
+- **Runs all tests automatically on power-up/reset.**
+- No user interaction required.
+- Pass/fail result is indicated on an external LED (A5):
+  - Pass: slow blink 3×, then steady ON
+  - Fail: fast blink forever
+- Serial output for diagnostics and error reporting (optional).
+- Use this version for quick, hands-off chip testing.

+### 2. Interactive Version (`Arduino_2114_AT_SRAM_tester.ino`)
+- **Interactive serial menu for user-driven tests and memory operations.**
+- Full test: all 4-bit patterns, alternating patterns, error reporting.
+- User test: manual write/read/fill operations with hex input.
+- Fill routine: set all memory to a value (0xF default or user-defined).
+- Serial output for test progress, error reporting, and data display.
+- Use this version for detailed manual control and diagnostics.

+---

 ## Requirements

 - Arduino UNO R3
 - 2114 SRAM chip (18-pin DIP)
 - Jumper wires (color-coded recommended)
 - (Optional) 4× 10kΩ pull-down resistors on data lines (D10–D13)
+- **LED (plus 330Ω resistor) for pass/fail indicator (connect to A5 and GND)**

 ---